Nitin2702/blush.ed/README.md

 # blush.ed
- Effects for Instagram on Spark AR
+ Effects for Instagram on Spark AR.